 USB-C is used to charge batteries, transmit files, or both in hard disks, smartphones, and smart home appliances.

-When it comes to connecting accessories and storage devices, as well as charging them, USB-C connections and ports are more than capable of satisfying your demands for most users.
+When it comes to connecting accessories and storage devices, as well as charging them, USB-C connections and ports can more than satisfy your demands for most users.

-A Thunderbolt port could not only let you transport data faster to and from a compatible external drive than a standard USB-C connector, but it can also open extra options for attaching external displays and expansion docks.
+A Thunderbolt port could let you transport data faster to and from a compatible external drive than a standard USB-C connector.
+It can also open extra options for attaching external displays and expansion docks.

 With a USB-C connection that supports Thunderbolt 3, you may use a single cable to power and transport enormous amounts of data (such as visual data for three or even more 60Hz 4K external displays) to or from a computer.